dirkcuys/thebacklog/about/index.md

 I have taken several projects from the conceptual phase to deployment, from gathering requirements to doing sysops.

-I prefer back-end and conceptual development and enjoy being challenged by problems that require more than the contenvional solution.
+I prefer back-end and conceptual development and enjoy being challenged by problems that require more than the conventional solution.

 I work for [P2PU](https://p2pu.org) where we are focusing on bringing learning on the internet to actual people in physical places.